evs-chris/xml-object-stream/README.md

 If set to true, the xpath-ish query will be case-insensitive.
 Non-strict mode enables this by default.

+### chunk
+**default: 8196**

+If the callback function accepts a done callback, then xml will be processed *chunk* characters at a time.
+So, there will be a short flood of match callbacks and the xml processor will wait until all of the callbacks are complete before releasing the next chunk.
+This is convenient for processing very large xml files with callbacks that do a lot of I/O. Instead of firing and queuing tons of callbacks while the rest of xml processing uses the cpu, the xml processor yields control until all of the callbacks are done for each chunk.

 ## Arguments

 function(xml, xpath[, callback]);